 2a.Meat is also too expensive, unless I can get it at a special price.

 Adding the idea that one can get it at a special price will then effectively lessen the resistance to the original sentence.
 But it, of course, requires also that we actually believe that we (sometimes at least) can get it at a discounted price, in a local shop somewhere.

 2b.Meat is also too expensive, unless it is imported from China.

 This “add-on” probably does not work.
 Why?
 Because even though one very well might believe that meat could be cheaper if it came from China, one might not as easily believe that such a food item would be very healthy, or tasty, if it came thousands of miles away. [note 1]

 So buying locally instead, one might use something like this:

-Although we cannot remove our “belief bricks” from our “belief wall”, we can do the second next best thing, namely using some of these “add-on” techniques.
+Although it may not be so easy to remove our “belief bricks” from our “belief wall”, we can do the second next best thing, namely to use some of these “add-on” techniques.

 By “adding on” sentences and phrases to our already existing beliefs, we can “soften” and “downplay” them.

 Good luck with your Law of Attraction practices!

 - When it comes to food, it is of course very important that our beliefs are such that we think the food is very good for us, in terms of our health and our desired body shape.
 For more on this, see My Thoughts, Not My Foods, Determine My Health and Body Shape.